Yuri Stepanov (serial killer): Crimes

-After serving six years in prison for an unspecified offense, Stepanov was released on July 19, 2002 and briefly travelled to Tuapse, Krasnodar Krai, where he met the woman who would become his girlfriend.
+After serving six years in prison for an unspecified offence, Stepanov was released on 19 July 2002, and briefly travelled to Tuapse, Krasnodar Krai, where he met the woman who would become his girlfriend.
 After staying in the city for about a year, in May 2003, the couple returned to Tyumen, settling in a makeshift shack in the woods near the Voinovka Railway Station, surviving by collecting berries, mushrooms and non-ferrous metal.
-Using the salvaged metal, Yuri would sell it a local scrap dealer, spending all the money on alcohol whenever he could.
+Using the salvaged metal, Yuri would sell it to a local scrap dealer, spending all the money on alcohol whenever he could.

-The murders began on the morning of August 16, 2003, when Yuri and another homeless man visiting the landfill frequented by vagrants began quarreling.
+The murders began on the morning of 16 August 2003, when Yuri and another homeless man visiting the landfill frequented by vagrants began quarrelling.
 In response, Stepanov grabbed an axe and hacked the man to death, burying the body with the help of his accomplice, Nikolai Zarubin.
 In an attempt to conceal the burial site, they covered it with leaves and dirt.
 Later that same month, Zarubin himself killed a homeless woman, and later called Stepanov for help with getting rid of the corpse.
 In September, the two men killed a vagrant who had stolen a sawn-off shotgun and cartridges for a hunting rifle from a nearby country house.

 In January 2004, Yuri killed his friend, slashing him to death with an axe and then dumping his body in a nearby reservoir.
 Later that same month, he beat to death a bum named Khokhol, whom he had suspected of stealing scrap metal from him.
 According to his later confessions, Stepanov knocked down and kicked the unfortunate victim, before bludgeoning him to death using a metal pipe with a water tap screwed on at the end.
 In an effort to conceal the killing, he put the body in a green wheelbarrow and transported it out of the landfill, disposing of it a nearby sewer.
 In order to avoid capture, he temporarily moved to Moscow, where he is alleged to have worked at a construction site, before returning to Tyumen.
 This particular murder would remain undiscovered until Stepanov himself confessed to it years later.

 In the months of January and March 2005, Yuri killed two men who he claimed to have shown a romantic interest in his partner.
-The final known murder would take place three years later, on June 1, 2008, in Yalutorovsk.
+The final known murder would take place three years later, on 1 June 2008, in Yalutorovsk.
 On that date, Stepanov and several other vagrants, among them Stanislav Sakovich, were setting up mosquito nets in the basement garage of an old Motor-15 cooperative.
 Eventually, Yuri and Stanislav began arguing, and in retaliation, Stepanov pushed him further into the basement, where he strangled Sakovich.
 While he attempted to flee the area, word about the murder spread quickly, and after police were informed about the perpetrator's identity, they managed to detain Stepanov a few hours later.